TobiasPSP/doneland_sources/Components/Microcontroller/Families/ESP/ESP32/Lilygo T-Display/README.md

 <img src="images/lilygo_tdisplay_top_horiz_t.png" width="60%" height="60%" />

-Some models also feature programmable buttons and shells.
+Models also typically feature programmable buttons, and shells can be ordered separately.

 ## Models

-*T-Display models* vary in features, so always check their specs before you buy, or use the table below for quick comparison.
-It lists the most commonly used *general purpose* models, their microcontroller, and display type and size.
+*T-Display models* vary in features.
+Use the table below for quick reference: it lists the most commonly used *general purpose* models, their microcontroller(s), and display type and size.
 For more details, click the model name.

 | Name | ESP32 Type | Display Type | Size (Inch)| Resolution | Touch | Driver |
 | --- | --- | --- | --- | --- | --- | --- |